 Positive Net Worth vs. Negative Net Worth

 If you have debt, you may have a negative net worth as you owe more than you own.
-Getting out of debt means you have a positive net worth and no longer “underwater.”
+Getting out of debt means you have a positive net worth and are no longer “underwater.”

 What Qualifies as a Liquid Asset?